JLiu-1/SRNN-SZ/README.md

 ## Run SRNN-SZ

 The executable name of SRNN-SZ is srnz.
-It is derived from QoZ so its usage is mostly similar with the QoZ command (run srnz with no arguments to check the help information)
+It is derived from QoZ so its usage is mostly similar with the QoZ command (run srnz with no arguments to check the help information) (QoZ: https://github.com/szcompressor/QoZ)

 Some important points: